KBPsystem777/blockchain-development-journey/README.md

 # Blockchain-development-journey
-My personal articles and thoughts as a learning Materials for Blockchain Development
+My personal articles and thoughts in web3, blockchain development and decentralization.
+Feel free to use this as learning materials!

 ## Bitcoin
 [Bitcoin's Whitepaper Summary](https://github.com/koleenbp/blockchain-development-journey/blob/main/Bitcoin/Summary.md)